redwoodjs/redwoodjs-com-archive/docs/testing.md

 describe('Article', () => {
   it('renders an article', () => {
     render(<Article article={ title: 'Foobar' } />)

     expect(screen.getByText('Foobar')).toBeInTheDocument()
   })
 })
 ```

 Note the additional `screen` import.
-This is a convience helper from React Testing Library (RTL) that automatically puts you in the `document.body` context before any of the following checks.
+This is a convenience helper from React Testing Library that automatically puts you in the `document.body` context before any of the following checks.

-We can use `getByText()` to find text content anywhere in the rendered DOM nodes. `toBeInTheDocument()` is an [assertion](https://jestjs.io/docs/en/expect) added to Jest by RTL that returns true if the `getByText()` query finds the given text in the document.
+We can use `getByText()` to find text content anywhere in the rendered DOM nodes. `toBeInTheDocument()` is a [matcher](https://jestjs.io/docs/en/expect) added to Jest by React Testing Library that returns true if the `getByText()` query finds the given text in the document.

-So, the above test in plain English says "if there is any DOM node containing the text "Foobar" anywhere in the document, return true."
+So, the above test in plain English says "if there is any DOM node containing the text 'Foobar' anywhere in the document, return true."

-### queryByText()
+#### queryByText()

 Why not use `getByText()` for everything?
 Because it will raise an error if the text is *not* found in the document.
 That means if you want to explictly test that some text is *not* present, you can't—you'll always get an error.